Faculty Librarian Position

-Review of candidates will begin on September 14, 2015 and will continue until the position is filled.
+Review of candidates will begin immediately and will continue until the position is filled.

-Minimum starting salary is $48,000.
-Salary is negotiable, based on experience.
+Minimum salary is $50,000.
 Position is a full-time, non-tenured faculty librarian.
 The University of Pittsburgh is an AA/EOE/ADA Employer.
 The University supports diversity initiatives and encourages minorities to apply.

 For more information about The University of Pittsburgh Health Sciences Library System, visit http://www.hsls.pitt.edu/about.

 For more information about NN/LM MAR, visit http://nnlm.gov/mar.

 For more information about the University of Pittsburgh, visit www.pitt.edu/about.

 Pittsburgh, PA, is an attractive city with a reasonable cost of living.
 Money magazine recently ranked Pittsburgh as the most livable big city in the Northeastern United States and Time magazine recently created a video on the “Rebirth of Pittsburgh”.